tigertiger/Salon.Solution/README.md

   - Navigate to the Import Progress tab and click Start Import at the bottom right of the window
   - After finishing the steps above, reopen Navigator > Schemas.
 Right click and select Refresh All.
 The melissa_schatzmiller database should appear.

+* Return to HairSalon in your text editor
 * Restore and build the project:
   - Navigate to the HairSalon/HairSalon folder in the command line or terminal
     -- Run ```dotnet restore``` to restore the project dependencies